ucb-bar/chipyard/docs/Customization/Incorporating-Verilog-Blocks.rst

 Advanced Features of RegField Entries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One signficant difference from the PWM example is in the peripheral's
+One significant difference from the PWM example is in the peripheral's
 memory map. ``RegField`` exposes polymorphic ``r`` and ``w`` methods
 that allow read- and write-only memory-mapped registers to be
 interfaced to hardware in multiple ways.